 Under the proposed rules, companies would be obligated to confirm their information about debts if consumers requested it.

 The proposed rules are being released to the public for comment and will be rewritten in greater detail, after industry and consumer groups weigh in.

 "The law should protect and promote ethical debt collection, which safeguards the rights of consumers and provides clear and effective rules of the road for collectors," said James Mastriani, president of Velocity Recoveries, a debt collection firm.

 But, he added, "The law should not be misused to enable borrowers to turn legitimate loans into de facto gifts.
 In the long run, this will reduce the availability of credit for all consumers and make credit more expensive."

-Graciela Aponte-Davis, director of California policy at the Center for Responsible Lending, said the proposals "endorse the common-sense idea that people should not be harassed for debts they do not owe."
+Graciela Aponte-Diaz, director of California policy at the Center for Responsible Lending, said the proposals "endorse the common-sense idea that people should not be harassed for debts they do not owe."

 But she expressed concern that some parts of the proposals don't protect consumers from unwarranted collection attempts.

 "Specifically the proposal does not go far enough to require that debt collectors adequately document that they are pursuing the right person for the right debt," she said.